Sixth form results day and university applications - 2023

 It’s nearly time!
-On 10 August 2021, sixth form results will be revealed.
-This is about two weeks earlier than usual to allow more time for appeals because grades have been awarded by assessment and not examination.
+On 17 August 2023, sixth form results will be revealed.
 If your teen’s applied to university and received a conditional offer, these are three possible outcomes:

 Achieving the desired results